The morning has gold in its mouth.

 We live in one of the richest countries in the world.

-But there’s no shortage of people moaning about their lives throughout the day (or throughout their life!).
+But there’s no shortage of people moaning about their lives throughout the day (or throughout their lives!).

-Sometimes, it feels like a bunch of people should be thrown into a war-torn zone or countries struck by the natural disasters (hurricane, earthquake or wildfire) to realise just how much we already have and how many opportunities there are if we look for them.
+Sometimes, it feels like a bunch of people should be thrown into a war-torn zone or countries struck by natural disasters (hurricane, earthquake, or wildfire) to realise just how much we already have and how many opportunities there are if we look for them.

 Don’t get me wrong.
 I was one of them!

 The massive debt paralysed me.
 I had spent many days wallowing in self-pity and blaming myself.